jupyter/docker-stacks/examples/docker-compose/README.md

 bin/sl-dns.sh myhost
 ```

 ## Troubleshooting

-### Unable to connect to VirtualBox VM on Mac OS X when using Cisco VPN client.
+### Unable to connect to VirtualBox VM on Mac OS X when using Cisco VPN client

 The Cisco VPN client blocks access to IP addresses that it does not know about, and may block access to a new VM if it is created while the Cisco VPN client is running.